raghad-farhud/raghad-farhud/README.md

 💻 Full-Stack Web Developer

-🌍 Based in Saudi Arabia 🇸🇦 | Originally from Syria 🇸🇾

 🎓 Final-year Computer Science student

 🚀 Building websites with HTML, CSS, JavaScript, and React.
 Turning ideas into interactive and user-friendly websites.